arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 A [**plain text**](https://en.wikipedia.org/wiki/Plain_text) file is a file that contains only text characters like the ones you can type directly using your keyboard.
 For example the words "plain text" at the beginning of this paragraph, which are both bolded and hyperlinked, are not being presented to you as plain text.
 You might have run into problems with files that aren't in plain text if, for example, you ever opened a file in a new program and lost some of the formatting like particular fonts in Word or conditional highlighting in Excel.

 <div class = "learnmore">
-Even though the words "plain text" in the previous paragraph have some non-text attributes, the are all recorded as plain text in the Markdown (`.md`) file of this lesson.
+Even though the words "plain text" in the previous paragraph have some non-text attributes, they are all recorded as plain text in the Markdown (`.md`) file of this lesson.
 If you open the [Markdown file](link/to/git/of/this/file), you will see only characters that can be typed by a keyboard:

 ```
 [**plain text**](https://en.wikipedia.org/wiki/Plain_text)